raphael251/sales-microservices/README.md

 ## Running the project

-You can run this project by running ```docker compose up --build``` to build all the images and start all the applications.
+You can run this project by running `docker compose up --build` to build all the images and start all the applications.

+## Running tests

+### Auth and Sales APIs

+You can run this the tests for the Auth and Sales API by running `npm run test` or `npm run test:coverage` on each project's folder, after installing the dependencies with the `npm install` command.